chengsun/chengsun.github.com/_drafts/transistor-study.md

     Prize](https://www.flashinglightprize.com/).

 This page documents my small contribution to the collective catalogue of LED flasher circuits.
-My circuit's distinguishing feature is that aside from its input (a +9V power jack) and output (a standard white[^led-colour] LED), it consists solely of 6 transistors.
-There is **neither a resistor nor a capacitor** present.
-So, how does it keep time?
+Its distinguishing feature is that aside from its +9V power jack and LED[^led-colour], the entire circuit consists solely of 6 transistors.
+There is *neither a resistor nor a capacitor present*.

 [^led-colour]:
-    I used white because that's what I had at hand, however the circuit accommodates any colour of LED.
-In this circuit LED current is independent of forward voltage, so an LED of any colour can be swapped in without requiring any adjustment to the component values.
+    I used a standard white LED.
+However, my circuit regulates LED current independently of forward voltage, so any colour can be swapped in without requiring adjustment to the component values.

 <div style="text-align: center;">